 Concerns & Questions for Secretary of State

-Who, within CDOS, removed the 2015 DVS “Provider Narrative for Dec 4th PERC Meeting” pdf document, and redacted the document, and re-uploaded the document without public notice, and why (at whose direction)?
+Who, within CDOS, removed the 2015 DVS “Provider Narrative for Dec 4th PERC Meeting” pdf document, and redacted the document, and re-uploaded the document without public notice, and why?

 Does CDOS have any statutory obligation or authority to redact public records to “protect” vendors from “harassment,” or to make text (such as the words “Smartmatic” and “Venezuela”) non-machine searchable?

-To which vendors/companies/partners (e.g. ERIC, BallotTrax, Runbeck, DVS ) does CO provide access to CO resident voter registration/personal information, via what means (interval, mechanism – one way download, airgapped media, or access to SCORE) and how are security/privacy of CO voter records and personal information ensured/verified, on an ongoing basis?
+To which vendors/companies/partners) does CO provide access to CO resident voter registration/personal information, via what and how are security/privacy of CO voter records and personal information ensured/verified, on an ongoing basis?

-Can any vendor or third party modify (add, delete, change) any voter registration data in SCORE or the electronic pollbook, via what method, for what purpose, and how are those changes, if any, tracked and reviewed for legitimacy/accuracy by CO government employees ?
+Can any vendor or third party modify (add, delete, change) any voter registration data in SCORE or the electronic pollbook, via what method, for what authorized purpose, and how are those changes audited ?

-In choosing to certify DVS, did CO SOS communicate w/Texas (or any other state), consider their evaluation of DVS (and other systems), and how; if not, why not?
+In choosing to certify DVS, did CO SOS communicate with any other state to consider their evaluation of election systems, how; if not, why not?

-In choosing to certify DVS, did CO SOS communicate with USG, ?
+In choosing to certify any election system, did CO SOS communicate with Federal Government, ?

-Which office, if any, or independent third party, on behalf of CDOS, receives and reviews configuration and audit records of vendors/companies holding CO voter and voting data (e.g. Runbeck, BallotTrax, and ERIC) and at what interval, to verify the integrity of CO elections and the privacy/security of CO voter data?
+Who on behalf of CDOS receives and reviews configuration and audit records of vendors/companies holding CO voter and voting data (e.g. Runbeck, BallotTrax, and ERIC) and at what interval, to verify the integrity of CO elections and the privacy/security of CO voter data?

 Since RLA-based auditing focuses solely on tabulation accuracy, what other audit methods did CDOS employ in the 2020 election to ensure that all ballots were cast by eligible voters, and only one per voter, that all cast votes were scanned